 Wolf Creek is a tiny town located in the state of Montana.
 With a population of 25 people and just one neighborhood, Wolf Creek is the 153rd largest community in Montana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wolf Creek is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Wolf Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wolf Creek is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Wolf Creek who work in office and administrative support (50.00%), management occupations (33.33%), and sales jobs (0.00%).

 Another notable thing is that Wolf Creek is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.